 You’ve written over 30 books.
 What are your future publishing plans?

-Well, I’ve launched a set of completely new, updated and revised editions of my original Quick Guide series, starting with my Youthful Skin, Food Combining, Herbs for Health, Juicing, Aromatherapy, Detox, Healthy Menopause, Acne, Successful Slimming, Vitamins and Minerals, Antioxidants, Dry Skin and Eczema, Vegetarian Cookery, Beating Cellulite, Healthy Pregnancy, Beating PMS with many more titles to follow.
+Well, I’ve launched a set of completely new, updated and revised editions of my original Quick Guide series, including Youthful Skin, Food Combining, Herbs for Health, Juicing, Aromatherapy, Detox, Healthy Menopause, Acne, Successful Slimming, Vitamins and Minerals, Antioxidants, Dry Skin and Eczema, Vegetarian Cookery, Beating Cellulite, Healthy Pregnancy, Beating PMS with many more titles to follow.
 These are all available now on Amazon as digital downloads.
-I published a new juicing book, called Juice (Kyle Books) in 2015 and my new SKIN book (Orion) is out in September 2016 and The Good Gut Guide (Orion Spring) published in May 2017.
-There’s plenty more in the publishing and video pipeline too, so do sign up to our newsletter if you’d like to be the first to hear our news.
+I published a new juicing book, called Juice (Kyle Books) in 2015; SKIN (Orion Spring) in September 2016 and The Good Gut Guide (Orion Spring) published in May 2017.
+There’s plenty more in the publishing and video pipeline too, so do sign up to my wellbeing newsletter if you’d like to be the first to hear of our news and events.

 What is your connection now to the Liz Earle Beauty Co.?

-I am enormously proud of Liz Earle Beauty Co. and its incredibly talented and inspiring team.
-My co-founder Kim, our CEO, management team and all the other stakeholders in our original business decided to hand over the reins to a much larger organisation with business experience around the globe back in March 2010, with the aim of allowing this special beauty brand to grow and secure its future around the world.
-Although my name is on the brand, the company was not solely owned by me (I was not a majority stakeholder when we came to sell), so the decision was a group one.
-More recently, the Liz Earle Beauty Co. was acquired by Walgreens Boots Alliance (WBA) and the beauty brand will now be working more closely with their group for the future, including Boots, both in the UK and internationally.
+I’m enormously proud of co-founding Liz Earle Beauty Co. and its wonderful original Isle of Wight team.
+My co-founder Kim, our CEO, management team and all the other stakeholders in our business decided to hand over the reins to a much larger organisation with global business expertise back in March 2010, with the aim of allowing this special beauty brand to grow and secure its future around the world.
+Although my name is on the brand, the company was not solely owned by me (I was a minority stakeholder when we came to sell), so the decision was a group one.
+More recently, in 2015 the Liz Earle Beauty Co. was acquired by Walgreens Boots Alliance (WBA) and the beauty brand is now working closely with their group, including Boots, both in the UK and internationally.

 What about animal testing?

-The beauty company has always had a firm commitment never to either animal test Liz Earle beauty products, or use any ingredient that has been animal tested since 1998 – a fixed cut-off date commitment that I established, which is a commitment that goes beyond almost any other beauty brand in the world.
+The beauty company has always had a firm commitment never to either animal test Liz Earle Naturally Active beauty products, or use any ingredient that has been animal tested since 1998 – a fixed cut-off date commitment that I established, which is a commitment that goes beyond almost any other beauty brand in the world.
 When the beauty company was originally sold back in 2010 to Avon, it was on the understanding that Avon were the first of the global beauty multinationals to have banned animal testing and they were leaders in this field.
 After the acquisition, it was revealed that Avon had decided to sell in China, which required animal testing.
 I was told that this involved around 1% of their own Avon products, a tiny percentage, but not surprisingly, it was enough to trigger protests.
 However, the Liz Earle Naturally Active beauty products have never been sold in China.
-The Liz Earle Beauty Co. is now part of the Boots family, and Boots share a commitment to no animal testing and they have said that this position will change.
-Unlike so many other premium beauty brands, The Liz Earle Naturally Active brand does not sell in China, nor does Boots sell any of its products in China, including No 7 (for the same reason).
-Liz Earle Naturally Active is one of the few premium beauty brands to be certified by the Humane Cosmetic Standard by Cruelty Free International (previously known as BUAV) for many years.
+The Liz Earle Beauty Co. is now part of the Boots family, and Boots share a commitment to no animal testing and they have said that this position will not change.
+Unlike almost all other premium beauty brands, the Liz Earle Naturally Active brand does not sell in China, nor does Boots sell its products there, including Boots No 7, for the same reason.
+Liz Earle Naturally Active is one of the few premium beauty brands to have been certified by the Humane Cosmetic Standard by Cruelty Free International (previously known as BUAV) for many years.
 As far as I’m aware, it continues to lead the way here – as it always has done.

 Is this website part of the beauty company?